Advanced Nurse Practitioner/Professional Practice MSc

 What is special about this course?

-This innovative and clinically current programme is relevant to a variety of healthcare settings including remote and rural contexts.
+This innovative and contemporary programme is relevant to a variety of healthcare settings including remote and rural contexts.

-The programme offers two routes: Advanced Nurse Practitioner (ANP) or Advanced Professional Practice (APP) and is provided by the Department of Nursing and Midwifery.
-The main study mode is supported online learning with some face to face learning delivered at department campuses in Inverness and Stornoway.
+The programme offers two routes, Advanced Nurse Practitioner (ANP) or Advanced Professional Practice (APP), and the main study mode is supported online learning with some optional face-to-face learning, delivered at campuses in Inverness and Stornoway.

 Find out more about UHI Department of Nursing and Midwifery